GRTLCollaboration/GRChombo/README.md

+# Katy's GRChombo

+This is Katy's working version of the GRChombo code (as in, "I'm working on it", not "the code is working" :-).

+Use at your own risk!
+It is likely that many things will be broken and may disappear without warning.

 # GRChombo
 GRChombo is a new open-source code for numerical general relativity simulations.
 It is developed and maintained by a collaboration of numerical relativists with a